PubMed® Tutorial FAQ

 The tutorial was designed for a screen resolution of 1024 x 768.
 Other screen resolution settings may result in the need to scroll horizontally in order to read all the information provided.

 To view the animations in the PubMed Tutorial you will need the Adobe Flash™ player.
 This player is available free of charge from Adobe®.
 You can test proper installation of the Flash player by visiting Adobe's Flash test page.
 If you cannot see the animations on that page, download and install the current version of the Flash player.
-Please be aware that you will not be able to view the animated sequences if you are using Netscape™ version 6 and that there are known conflicts with the Flash player on Macintosh® computers using Microsoft Internet Explorer®.
+Please be aware that there are known conflicts with the Flash player on Macintosh® computers using Microsoft Internet Explorer®.
 If you are having difficulty with the Flash player for Unix, please check that you have the latest version of the Flash player installed and minimize the number of other applications running while you are viewing the tutorial.

 See system requirements for information about which Web browsers work best for this tutorial and about the plug-in required to view the animations (e.g., [Show Me], Demonstrations).